 Best for: An iconic hotel

+Of all 5 star hotels in Edinburgh, I think The Balmoral is the best known and most loved of all.
 It’s far more than just a luxury hotel: it’s a city institution, and is just five minutes’ walk from Edinburgh Waverley.

 The Balmoral is perfectly placed at the eastern end of Princes Street, overlooked by the castle and on the edge of the Georgian New Town.
-Care has been taken here to provide the ultimate experience for each guest.

-The Balmoral is also said to be where J.K.Rowling finished writing the last of the Harry Potter books.
+The Balmoral is said to be where J.K.Rowling finished writing the last of the Harry Potter books.
 So it’s a must for fans of the magical Wizarding World.

 2. Cheval The Edinburgh Grand